marc2332/bliss/doc/docs/flint_scan_info.md

 - `stop` (float): Stop position of the axis
 - `min` (float): Minimal value the channel can have
 - `max` (float): Minimal value the channel can have
-- `points` (integer): Amount of total points which will be transmited by this channel
+- `points` (integer): Amount of total points which will be transmited by this channel.
 - `axis-points` (integer): Amount of points for the axis (see scatter below)
 - `axis-kind` (string): Kind of axis (see scatter below)
+- `group` (string): Specify a group where the channel belong.
+All the channels from the same group are supposed to contain the same amount of elements at the end of the scan.
+It also can be used as a hint to help interactive user selection.
+                    If nothing is set, Flint will group the channel using it's top master channel name from the acquisition chain.

 Unsupported keys will not be used, and Flint will warn about it in the logs.